Bonnie Sherr Klein: Career

 In 1981, Klein made what is probably her best-known film, Not a Love Story: A Film About Pornography.
 It went on to become one of the most popular and commercially successful films the NFB ever made.

-In 1987, Klein had catastrophic stroke caused by a congenital malformation in her brainstem.
+In 1987, Klein had a catastrophic stroke caused by a congenital malformation in her brainstem.
 She became locked-in, quadriplegic, respirator-dependent, and experienced panic attacks.
 She spent more than six months in hospital and another three years in formal rehabilitation.
 She went on permanent disability pension from the NFB and began her work in disability activism, as told in her memoir Slow Dance: A Story of Stroke, Love and Disability (1997) which she co-authored with writer and artist Persimmon Blackbridge.
 She writes, speaks, consults, and counsels on issues of disability; in particular access, health care, and representation.
 In 1998, she co-founded kickstART: Disability Arts and Culture, and they held their first festival in 2001.

 Klein's most recent film is Shameless: The ART of Disability (2006).
 She is featured in the film, along with poet and writer Catherine Frazee, humourist David Roche, dancer and choreographer Geoff McMurchy, and Persimmon Blackbridge.
 Vancouver musician Veda Hille contributed music for the film.